top of page

 lyre

-It's because of the Vita sancti Liudgeri we know that Frisia too had a culture of bards, singing about the heroic deeds of great ancestors.
-Just like it's described in the Old-English epic poem Beowulf.
-Where bards recite and sing during gatherings in halls and longhouses.
-For example singing the tale that recounts how the Frisian warrior Hengist betrayed Finn, king of the Frisians.
+It is because of the Vita sancti Liudgeri we know that Frisia equally had a culture of bards, singing about the heroic deeds of great ancestors, just as it is described in the Old English epic poem Beowulf, where bards recite and sing during gatherings in halls and longhouses.
+For example, singing the tale that recounts how the Frisian warrior Hengist betrayed Finn Folcwalding, king of the Frisians.
 Read our blog post Tolkien pleaded in favour of King Finn.
-Also, the Lex Frisionum, codified customary law of Frisia at the end of the eighth century, includes a specific, high sanction on assaulting a harp player.
-Below the text of the Lex Frisionum which apparently still knew the value of craft and art:
+An immortalized royal tragedy.
+Also, the Lex Frisionum, the codified customary laws of the Frisians written at the end of the eighth century, includes a specific and high sanction on assaulting a harp player, below the text of the Lex Frisionum which apparently still knew the value of craft and art:

 Qui harpatorem, qui cum circulo harpare potest, in manum percusserit, componat illud quarta parte maiore compositione, quam alteri eiusdem conditionis homini.